quantumsnowball/waylandmap/README.md

 ## Warning

 Due to the design of the program, once a modifier key has been registered as part of a combo, its events will no longer visible to the O.S.
 Essentially, this modifier key is disabled system-wide.
+By default, the program will first handle `map`, then `swap`, and finally the `combo`.
+No remapping is done in any rules, therefore, if there are multiple rules applicable to the same key, only the first matched rule will be handled.